 The Montessori approach is based on self-directed activity, hands-on learning and collaborative play.
 Children are happy because they can progress at their own pace and according to their own interests.
-The nurturing environment helps to inspire a lifelong love of learning.
+The nurturing environment inspires a lifelong love of learning.

-Children learn best by doing, in fact we all do.
+Children learn best by doing what we all do.
 Which is why we create hands-on learning experiences using an array of memorable activities - both indoors and outdoors, that enhance the depth and breadth of understanding for the child.

 Tasks are built upon what the child has already mastered, removing the negative experience of frequent failure.
 Montessori's carefully planned series of successes builds upon inner confidence, contributing to the child’s healthy emotional development.